broadinstitute/keras-rcnn/README.rst

     model.compile(optimizer)

-We’ll use the `fit_generator` method to train our network:
+Finally, let’s use the `fit_generator` method to train our network:

 .. code:: python